What is the Required Rate of Return?

 The required rate of return is a key concept in corporate finance and equity valuation.
 For instance, in equity valuation, it is commonly used as a discount rate to determine the present value of cash flows.

 Required Rate of Return in Investing

-The required rate of return is commonly used as a threshold that separates feasible and unfeasible investment opportunities.
-The general rule is that if an investment’s return is less than the required rate of return, the investment must be rejected.
+The required rate is commonly used as a threshold that separates feasible and unfeasible investment opportunities.
+The general rule is that if an investment’s return is less than the required rate, the investment should be rejected.